-Check this box if the distribution was made directly (trustee-to-trustee transfer) from one QTP to another.
+Check this box if the distribution was made directly (trustee-to-trustee transfer) from one QTP to another, or from a QTP to an ABLE account.
 For a Coverdell ESA, check this box if the distribution was made directly to another Coverdell ESA or to a QTP.

-In a trustee-to-trustee transfer between qualified education programs, the distributing program must provide you with a statement reporting the earnings portion of the distribution within 30 days of the distribution or by January 10th, whichever is earlier.
-You must properly account for this in computing the earnings or (loss) reported in box 2 and the basis reported in box 3.
+In a trustee-to-trustee transfer between qualified education programs, the distributing program must provide you with a statement reporting the earnings portion of the distribution within 30 days of the distribution or by January 10, whichever is earlier.
+You must properly account for this in figuring the earnings or (loss) reported in box 2 and the basis reported in box 3.

-Check the box if the recipient is not the designated beneficiary under a qualified tuition program or a Coverdell ESA (see section 529(e)(1)).
+Check the box if the recipient is not the designated beneficiary under a QTP or a Coverdell ESA (see section 529(e)(1)).

 |Distribution Code||Use this code for...|

 |1–Distributions||Distributions (including transfers) to the recipient and any direct payments to a qualified educational facility.
 However, use code 2 or 3 for withdrawals of excess contributions.|

 |2–Excess contributions plus earnings taxable in 2019||Withdrawals of excess Coverdell ESA contributions and earnings unless code 3 applies.|